 Small amounts of alcohol found in drinks, syrups and raw bread dough can be poisonous to dogs.
 These products contain ethanol, and beer also contains hops, both of which can cause alcohol intoxication.
 Dogs who show signs of alcohol intoxication like vomiting, high body temperature, excessive panting should be monitored by a vet until they recover, as it can cause the failure of the organ systems and even death.
 The yeast in raw bread dough can also cause stomach expansion, which can result in tissue damage and difficulty breathing.

-Diet Tips For Dogs
+10 Essential Diet Tips For Your Dog

 Choosing to raise a dog is a big responsibility.
 Just as with a child, you’ve welcomed another living being into your household and family.
 We probably don’t have to tell you to take care of your dog, but your dog will have very different needs from your child regarding food.